oslabs-beta/poseidon/README.md

 - [ ] Apply an input field in the registration form to store cluster IP addresses for the client's ease of use.
 - [ ] Connect...
 - [ ] Implement an authentication hierarchy to allow for role and privilege assignments.
 This secures and regulates any manipulations to an organization's clusters.
-- [ ] Create a filter for the graphs on the dashboard...
+- [ ] Create a filter for the graphs on the dashboard for cluster and data types.
 - [ ] Integrate [D3.js](https://d3-graph-gallery.com/) for graph styling.

 <!--
 • dark mode, flexible screen size
 • Deploy the app to AWS?
+host online
 • what does it mean to modify a cluster?
-    Create the feature to be able to modify the clusters.
+    Create the feature to be able to modify the clusters. modifying cluster specifics
-• Determine a method for accessing the ID of the Grafana iframe in a dynamic manner.
+• Determine a method for accessing the ID of the Grafana iframe in a dynamic manner. apply a regex function to identify the id name from embed url
-• Implement a notification system in the app that allows users to receive notifications through messages, Slack, and email when the cluster goes down.
+• Implement a notification system in the app that allows users to receive notifications through messages, Slack API, and email when the cluster goes down.
  -->